tsautier/dovi_convert/README.md

     dovi_convert -check
     ```
 * **Check recursively (scan subfolders):**
     Use the `-r` flag followed by the depth level (e.g., scan 3 folders deep).
+If no depth is specified, it will scan 3 folders deep (default).
     ```bash
-    dovi_convert -check -r 3
+    dovi_convert -check -r 2
     ```

 ---